tboone015/tboone015/README.md

 ## Hi there 👋 I'm Tennya!

-- ✏ I'm currently learning about the ins and outs of Computer Science.
+- ✏ I'm currently diving deep into the world of Computer Science and exploring various fields.
-- ⌨ I'm currently working on a Duplicate Code Detector, a CLI tool for detecting near-duplicate Java code blocks to suggest refactoring opportunities, for CS 350.
+- ⌨ I'm currently working on a **Duplicate Code Detector**, a CLI tool for detecting near-duplicate Java code blocks to suggest refactoring opportunities, for **CS 350**.
-- 🐍 Fun Fact About Me: The first programming language that I learned was Python, and I’ve been hooked on coding ever since!
 - 👩‍🎓 I'm looking for help regarding the career path that would best suit me!
+- 🐍 **Fun Fact About Me**: The first programming language that I learned was Python, and I’ve been hooked on coding ever since!

 <details>
 <summary>My top languages</summary>